 A few years ago, the girl who ran this support group put me in touch with a production company that was looking to interview crossdressers for a documentary show on MSNBC, which was called “The Secret Wardrobe.”
 At first I said, “No way!”
 But after thinking about it I wondered if maybe it would be a good experience.
 In any case, it would be a good way of “coming out” to my friends and family, which was something that I occasionally thought of doing.
 I knew I didn’t want my family to find out about my secret while channel surfing, so after a lot of hesitation I finally told several friends and family members about this TV show and that I was planning to go through with it.
 I was pretty lucky in how it turned out.
 I can’t say that everyone was completely thrilled with the news but for the most part the responses were supportive.
 A few times the initial shock and surprise were pretty strong but no one ever disowned me or said they couldn’t deal with it.
 I was very lucky and am really thankful that I had the chance to appear briefly on the show.
 MSNBC must have shown it a lot because people still occasionally write me and ask, “Was that you on TV the other night?”

 For a long time I’d wanted to shoot bondage pictures, and around this same time I made my first attempts at shooting some self-bondage with a little film camera.
 Thank goodness for digital technology, which has made shooting so much easier.
-After I left Colorado and moved to California several years ago, I wrote to the folks at SweetTies and had the chance to take some bondage pictures with a real photographer.
+After I left Colorado and moved to California several years ago (May of 2001), I wrote to the folks at SweetTies and had the chance to take some bondage pictures with a real photographer.
 Since then things have only become busier and busier.
 At first I was really nervous about having bondage pictures on the net for everyone to see, but once I did it, it didn’t seem like such a big deal.
 I always say that if someone on the street did recognize me, it would probably just mean that they were also into crossdressing or just liked looking at bound TVs.
 Why else would anyone look at these websites?

 In any case, if you’ve read this far, I just want to say thank you for taking the time to read my little story.
 I wish there were more juicy details to report but the truth can often be less exciting than it appears.
 My life before fully embracing Sandra was limited in so many ways and I only hope that the journey continues to new and exciting places.
 Thanks so much for spending a little time with me here and I hope you enjoy seeing me bound, gagged and helpless at last…Love, Sandra